ishangote/Coding-Interviews-Python/README.md

 To store SLLNode objects as keys in a hash map (dictionary), you need to define both the `__hash__` and `__eq__` methods:

+Note: The `__eq__` method is called a "dunder method" (short for "double underscore method") or "special method" in Python.
+More specifically, it is known as a "magic method" because it is automatically invoked by Python when using the == operator.

 `__hash__`: Determines the hash value of an object.
 It should return a unique value based on the object's identity (e.g., id(self)).

 ```